lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 Some artists are already starting to monetise their voice models.
 Grimes already set up [a tool](https://www.musicradar.com/news/grimes-ai-voice-model) to use her AI voice in exchange for a 50% proceeds split.

-The reality is that people will get sick of these creations quickly, and I imagine the fad will die off as we enter the next phase of AI music, whatever that may be.
+The reality is that people will get sick of these creations quickly, and I imagine the fad will die off as we enter the next phase of AI music, whatever that is.

 The next question is: if anyone can sing in perfect pitch, does that invalidate natural talent?
 Again, probably not.
 There's more to music than the audio file; people want to connect to the artist and engage with other fans.
 The artist's story has a role to play.